Seiko has an extremely long association with railways and their watches are still seen in common daily use today.

 On the dial you will notice the marking Second Setting Diaflex, this refers to a couple of features.
 First an unbreakable material used in the mainspring is referred to as “Diaflex” this was used in many Seiko models over the years.
 The second part “Second Setting” is an unusual hacking function present on some Type 19 models.
 When the crown is pulled the second hand on the sub-dial will continue around and then stop at the 60 second mark.
 This hacking functionality was first introduced in 1955 and makes it easy to railway workers to easily sync the watch to clocks including those just displaying hours and minutes.

 In March 1972 the 61RW production began and the model was released in April.
 This was a 21 jewel movement based on the 61 series calibre.
-This model was produced until late 1978.
+This model was produced until late 1978 and has a standard hacking function with the central seconds hand stopping immediately when the crown is pulled.

 I have a 61RW (6110-0010) from 1973.
 In addition to railroad employees these watches were also available for the general public to purchase.
 This example is engraved and was presented in June 1973 to commemorate an anniversary of Midori-kai.
 Midori-kai is a joint venture company that was formed in 1971 as part of the Sanwa Group keiretsu to provide a common HR, insurance and business support platform to the group.